The Seasons Change — So Should Your Horse's Minerals!

 The National Research Council (2009) stated an average 1,100-pound horse can conservatively consume 7.5 grams of garlic per day without danger of developing anemia—even if it’s consumed long term.

-An average serving of Crushed with Garlic contains 6 grams of garlic—a very safe dose.
+An average serving of Daily Red Crushed Garlic and Fortified Garlic supplements contain 6 grams of garlic—a very safe dose.
 However, if you’re worried your horse may have or may develop anemia, check with your vet before feeding.
 Also, inspect your pasture for garlic growing wild.
 A horse snacking on wild garlic may develop anemia if additional garlic is added to its diet.

 Make the Seasonal Switch